wds-connections/Sample-Code/Javascript/WDS.DarkBrain(DarkSystemCD)/f_class().md

 the path of humanity had interrupted the development of computer games, resulting the availability of this document a self-incriminatory value of productivity in which said choices to promote societies where manipulated at open source concepts;

-the meaning of these situations is the privacy of permanence on the planet on that the productivity would be used by more socially capable individuals to perpetuate its acts where the DarkSystemCD® personal projects are illusions of being consumed as the values of other individuals;
+the meaning of these situations is the privacy of permanence on the planet on that the productivity would be used by more socially capable individuals to perpetuate its acts;
-this is a intellectual property created for my creations;

 the creation process at the virtual reality is a customization process of the available logics, like dictionary and words that makes books so then lost in social endeavors;
 -->